William Hacket: Trial and execution

-Hacket was brought to trial for treason on 26 July at the Sessions House near Newgate.
+Hacket was brought to a trial for treason on 26 July at the Sessions House near Newgate.
 He pleaded guilty to a charge of declaring that Queen Elizabeth was not queen of England, but pleaded not guilty to a second charge that he had defaced the queen's picture.
 His behaviour at and after the trial suggests that, by this time, he was not of sound mind.
+He was labelled as a witch, a visionary and a raving lunatic.

 He was condemned to death, and executed near the Cross in Cheapside on 28 July 1591 by being hanged, drawn and quartered.
 On the way to the scaffold he is said to have insulted the clergyman accompanying him and uttered "execrable blasphemy" to the last.
-Of his fellow conspirators, Coppinger starved himself to death in Bridewell, though Arthington, claiming that he had been the victim of witchcraft, and after a penitent apology, was released in the following year.
+Of his fellow conspirators, Coppinger starved himself to death in Bridewell, though Arthington, claiming that he had been the victim of witchcraft, and giving a penitent apology, was released in the following year.

 A Life, Arraignment, Judgement, and Execution of William Hacket was licensed for publication to Robert Bourne on 28 July 1591.
 No copy seems to have survived.
 John Strype gave a summary of a Conspiracy for pretended Reformation (1592), which details Hacket, Coppinger, and Arthington's activities.

 Aftermath

-Civil disorder and popular uprisings were a real threat in this period due to harsh economic conditions, social divisions, corruption, political intrigues etc. Although Hacket and his followers did excite some public interest there was no corresponding popular support for his views – in fact, quite the opposite.
-Also, at the time, Puritan leaders were being tried for sedition and imprisoned; enemies attempted to use the Puritan affiliation of the Hacket rebels as the basis for a link with Thomas Cartwright and the wider Puritan faction, and undermine its influence.
-However, there was never any evidence to suggest foreknowledge, and in fact, Cartwright had considered the insurrectionists to be deluded and disordered in mind, to be treated as such, and had suggested imprisonment as the correct course of action.
+Civil disorder and popular uprisings were a real threat in this period due to harsh economic conditions, social divisions, corruption and political intrigues.
+Although Hacket and his followers did excite some public interest, there was no corresponding popular support for his views.

+At this time, Puritan leaders were being tried for sedition and imprisoned; enemies attempted to use the Puritan affiliation of the Hacket rebels as the basis for a link with Thomas Cartwright and the wider Puritan faction, and undermine its influence.
+However, there was never any evidence to suggest foreknowledge; in fact, Cartwright had considered the insurrectionists to be deluded and disordered in mind, to be treated as such, and had suggested imprisonment as the correct course of action.
 In 1596, Cartwright, having already incurred the Government's displeasure, and been imprisoned for another matter, issued a written defence of his actions in answer to scurrilous accusations concerning the Hacket rebellion.